jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2025-12-26-my-2025-year-in-review/index.md

 I'm not even sure how to word this, but a number of different events and experiences have fallen under this umbrella this year.
 My Bulgarian connection, the Bulgarian trip, and Anton's curiosity towards the Bulgarian language and history are just a couple of specific examples.
 My dad has always done a great job of telling me Bulgarian history while I was growing up.
 All sorts of stories from all sorts of ages.
 From 681 to the 1990s.
 And I've always found it fascinating.
 In fact, there was a half-year period in 12th grade when I was so interested in Bulgarian history, and I was studying it as my way of applying to law school in Bulgaria.
 In the end, I did swap that in favor of pursuing Bulgarian and English language tests as the means of university admission.
 But I've been playing my role now.
 I've been telling stories to Anton as well as I can.
 And there's a lot of this "return to the roots" thing that has been happening subconsciously.

-TODO: image

 For years, I thought I'd never want to go back to live in Bulgaria.
 The reasons are many, worthy of a small post just on this topic.
 But the gist of it is that last year, at the end of our trip with Anton to Bulgaria, the days before we came back to Finland, while in Sofia, I "FELT" a lot of change.
 I "FELT" my homeland again.
 It's a nice place.
 It always has been.
 It's always just been the nasty, corrupted politicians who drive people away.
 The nature is magical.
 The ground beneath your feet - ancient and meaningful.
 Which, unironically, super nicely segways to...

 #### <span id="love-em-both" class="offset-top-nav">💕 I love them both</span>

 I do.
 I decided to stop being tormented by "having to choose" in my mind.
 "I'll just love them both".
 Who said I have to choose favorites?
 I don't wanna.
 I'm talking about Bulgaria and Finland.
 I love them both.
 There's no denying that both are home to me.
 For better or worse.
 And yes, I know, I joke around with Finnish weather (actually, I don't - it's really shit, but you only realise it if you've ever had actual good weather 😅), but I love Finland in her own way.
 It's the home of my son and his birthplace.
 Therefore, it's my home.
 Someone special said to me recently something about contradicting herself with different statements.
 I really liked her expression, and it made me think.
 Was it contradicting, or was what she was describing basically... **balance**?
 And isn't that what I'm also trying to describe?
 But why sometimes do we get stuck in the idea of "having to choose" when it's very much ok to lean into different things in life, have variance in experiences, and just feel how the different things enhance each other as they allow reset and recovery time to the rest.
 Very abstract, I know.
 But **being curious, always trying out new things, cause you never know what might stick**, I think that's key.

-TODO: image in the above section

 #### <span id="ai-engineering" class="offset-top-nav">✨ AI and the spark of engineering</span>